experimentzone-team/ExperimentZoneSite/collections/_work/open-card-sort-navigation-research-case-study.md

 ## Client Background

-The client for this study is an e-commerce brand that focuses on creative approaches to daily organization and offers a wide range of custom products.
+The client for this study is an ecommerce brand that focuses on creative approaches to daily organization and offers a wide range of custom products.

 <br>

 ## The Challenge

 Their website offers many different products and the client was looking for best ways to simplify their navigation because a previous research study had uncovered that the navigation was overwhelming for visitors to the website.

 The goals of our collaboration  were to:
 <ul>